How To Build Content Clusters Without Keyword Cannibalization

 If your site is live, begin by auditing your published content to find pages that may be cannibalizing each other.
 This is especially important if you have a site that houses a large amount of content.

-A Content Audit involves two steps:
+A content audit involves two steps:

 1. Taking an inventory of your existing content